LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-10-18-umap-student-stress.md

-## Projecting the graph into the lower dimensional space
+## Optimising the graph in the lower dimensional space